What is Nature Journaling?

 Nature is everywhere.
 It can be found in urban areas, around homes, schools and places of work.
 You do not have to travel, or travel far, to find nature.
 You do not have to pay money to experience nature or nature-rich spaces.
 Check out Places in South Africa for suggestions.

 People are not separate from nature.
 We are part of nature, though we may be more comfortable thinking of ourselves as distinct from the natural world.

 Nature is not separate from our living spaces.
 Look around you.
 Moths, songololos, and ants find their way inside.
 Waiting rooms often have plants.
 Windows may give views of the outdoors.
 Shadows play on pavements.
 The wind blows between homes and down streets.
 Look up, day and night, the sky is always present.

 If you have access to the internet, you can watch videos or webcams.
-See some of the options in our Library.
+See some of the options here.